nayere6342/apcsa-freedom-project/tool/learning-log.md

 ### Section #9: (3/23/26)

 Something I learn is how having to use rendering programs to be able to make the game run better.
+How the system works will be like this; the object will only be rendered in if the player is looking at it.
+So as soon as the object leaves the screen, it will be destroyed.
+But this system will only work with non-player objects.
+So that if the player goes off screen the player will not be destoryed.

 ```py